compactr/protocol/README.md

 ## 1. Background

-Serialization in the context of Web APIs refers to the process of converting data structures into a format that can be easily transmitted over a network, typically in formats such as TEXT (ex: JSON, XML), or BINARY (ex: Files, [Protobuf](https://protobuf.dev/)), so that they can be understood and reconstructed by other systems.
+Serialization in the context of Web APIs refers to the process of converting data structures into a format that can be easily transmitted over a network, typically in text-based formats (e.g., JSON, XML), or binary formats (e.g., files, [Protobuf](https://protobuf.dev/)), so that they can be understood and reconstructed by other systems.

-A schema-based serialization approach enforces a predefined structure for data, ensuring consistency and validation, while a schema-less approach allows for more flexible and dynamic data representation, with fewer constraints on how data is organized.
+A schema-based serialization approach enforces a predefined structure for data, ensuring consistency and validation, whereas a schema-less approach allows for more flexible and dynamic data representation, with fewer constraints on how data is organized.

 Schema-based serialization protocols generally yield much smaller outputs, which is desirable to limit bandwidth and costs.
 The caveat to schema-based serialization is the cost of creating and maintaining schemas across multiple systems.